farlee2121/MarkNotes/duck/2022-01-07 Metadata tool.md

 Q: Should I lean on the deserializer for property mapping?
 - probably works for now, but I should give it a look

+Q: is there any case for metadata on the commandline?
+- not really, it's more of a library tool for building other experiences
+- maybe extracting sections based on certain meta, but I haven't wanted that yet